Writer ◊ Editor ◊ Ghostwriter ◊ Content Strategist ◊ Photographer

 Contributor: Cover Letters for Dummies (Wiley, 2009); Job Search Letters for Dummies (Wiley, 2013); PR News Writer’s Guidebook (Vol. 1)(2014).

-Online works: Facility in social media management and content development driving brand awareness.
-Writer/editor for Travelrific® travel blog (www.travelrificjournal.com) and podcasts; copywriter for online retailer Wanderful Places Travel Shop (www.wanderfulplaces.com) and E-Chronicity (www.echronicity.com).
+Online Works: Facility in social media management and content development driving brand awareness.
+Writer/editor for Travelrific® travel blog and podcasts.
+Other blogs include London by Linda® , Hope Springs Internal and Go Forward in Faith.
+Copywriter for online retailer Wanderful Places Travel Shop and E-Chronicity.
 Projects have included Facebook page administration and content development for NY nonprofit and contributions to various blogs and podcasts on career and business issues.

 Writing Award: First Prize, Meritorious Paper on Copyright Law Submitted in the Nathan Burkan Memorial Writing Competition at Seton Hall University School of Law.